uk55/IT490-Project/README.md

   Once you register a user, login and select the other person in the drop down list.
   You'll be able to send message.

+Database Librarian:
+    Admin or Librarian: Librarian can creeate room and allocate room to selected user.
+    They can free the room as well.
+Once user checks out, the librarian can checkout students.
+    THis will free thr room.
+The room will be assigned by room number but to free room you need to enter the number shown under the appointed room.
+    User/Student will be able to see the rooms that are free and rooms which are allocated.

 #############################
 # For Build